 Non-financial damages include the suffering the deceased would have endured between the date of the injury and the date of death.

 Working with the Krupp Law Firm.

 No amount of money will ease your pain or undo the terrible wrong that has been done to your family.
-However, the only civil recourse the justice system offers for a wrongful death is a monetary award for the family.
-At the Krupp Law Firm we have more than 30 years experience serving St. Louis and St. Charles county residents.
+However, the only civil recourse the justice system offers for wrongful death is a monetary award for the family.
+At the Krupp Law Firm, we have more than 30 years of experience serving St. Louis and St. Charles county residents.
 Schedule a consultation with our St. Louis wrongful death lawyers.